 I’m not the greatest baker, but the instructions for this recipe made it pretty easy.
 Most of the work was cooking basics like measuring, using a hand mixer, and stirring the filling/topping.
 The most difficult part was working with the delicate phyllo dough to make the crust.
 It’s like working with extremely fragile paper, and it tore a lot.

 It took me 40 minutes of work to get my Baklava Cheesecake into the oven.
 After an hour of baking, I still had a very jiggly cheesecake.
 I was worried!
-But I followed through the instructions and placed my cheesecake into the refrigerator overnight to make sure it was completely set before I topped it.
-My worries were for nothing, and I found a perfectly done cheesecake the next day.
-Then it was just a few minutes to make the topping.
-Here’s how the whole process broke down:
+But I followed the instructions and placed my cheesecake into the refrigerator overnight to make sure it was completely set before I topped it.
+Thankfully, my worries were for nothing, and I found a perfectly done cheesecake the next day.
+Then it took just a few minutes to make the topping.

 - 40 minutes to make the crust and filling